Files

 FeatureReader

-This transformer is used to read in a file using a published user parameter so that it can be passed in when you eventually publish this to FME Server.
+This transformer reads in a file using a published user parameter so that it can be passed in when you eventually publish it to FME Server.

 ArcGISOnlineBatchGeocoder